tigera-solutions/cc-eks-egress-gw/modules/module-7-egw-perpod.md

 3. Check the test host terminal.
 The packets captured with tcpdump shows the **node IP address** as source IP for the incomming packet.

-   If you are confused about the IP addresses, you can run the following kubectl command to see the egress gateway and the nodes with their IP addresses.
+   If you are confused about the IP addresses, you can run the following kubectl command in another terminal window to see the egress gateway and the nodes with their IP addresses.

    ```bash
    kubectl get nodes -o=custom-columns='NAME:.metadata.name,INTERNAL IPADDR:.status.addresses[?(@.type == "InternalIP")].address'